Activists allege Myanmar leaders are 'weaponizing' COVID-19 - News Break

 Activists allege Myanmar leaders are 'weaponizing' COVID-19

-BANGKOK — (AP) — With coronavirus deaths rising in Myanmar, allegations are growing from residents and human rights activists that the military government, which seized control in February, is using the pandemic to consolidate power and crush opposition.
+With coronavirus deaths rising in Myanmar allegations are growing from residents and human rights activists that the military government, which seized control in February, is using the pandemic to consolidate power and crush opposition.

 Supplies of medical oxygen are running low, and the government has restricted its private sale in many places, saying it is trying to prevent hoarding.
 But that has led to widespread allegations that the stocks are being directed to government supporters and military-run hospitals.